tyroprogrammer/learn-react-app/src/tutorial/03-PowerOfJSX.md

 )

 // ✅  If you don't want to wrap your component with some enclosing tag like `div`
-// you can wrap everything with `React.Fragment` which is a empty tag provided by React return (
+// you can wrap everything with `React.Fragment` which is an empty tag provided by React return (
     <React.Fragment>
         <div></div>